Mass Reconstruction of Heavy Neutral Leptons from Stopped Mesons: HNL Production and Decay

 \section{HNL Production and Decay}

 The search for HNLs requires the introduction of a portal through which they communicate with the SM.
 In this study, we focus on the minimal scenario where HNLs interact with the SM through mixing with the SM neutrinos.
-Specifically, we consider one additional Majorana HNL that primarily mixes with muon neutrinos\footnote{Other HNLs are either outside the mass range of interest or do not primarily couple to the muon flavor, and thus do not affect our analysis.}:
+Specifically, we consider one additional Majorana HNL that primarily mixes with muon neutrinos:

 where $U_{\mu i}$ with $i=1,2,3$ are the muon-row elements of the leptonic mixing matrix parameterized in terms of the 3-neutrino oscillation parameters~\cite{nufit} and $U_{\mu 4}$ is the unknown mixing with the HNL.
+For simplicity, we assume that any other HNLs, necessary to properly generate the light neutrino parameters, are either outside the mass range of interest or do not primarily couple to the muon flavor, and thus do not affect our analysis.

 The mixture is a well-studied mechanism for producing and detecting HNLs.
 If kinematically possible, HNLs can be produced from meson decays, as shown in the left panel of Fig.~\ref{fig:HNL_production}.
 The branching ratio (BR) for this process~\cite{Shrock:1980vy} is given by